Treating vaginal pinworms (Enterobius vermicularis)

 Vaginal irrigation with Albendazole suspension

 Use Valbazen (Albendazole) Oral Suspension for Cattle & Sheep.
 This treatment contains 11.36% or 113.6mg/mL of Albendazole.
-Measure exactly 3.5ml, which is the same dose as a 400mg tablet.
+Measure exactly 3.5ml, the same dose as a 400mg tablet.

 Mix 1 tablespoon of Valbazen with 2 tablespoons of warm water and syringe into the vagina, allowing liquid to drain right out.
 Do not hold it in.
 Repeat for three consecutive days.